komikku-app/komikku-extensions/README.md

 To request a new source or bug fix, [create an issue](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/new/choose).

-Not that requesting something does not imply that something will be added or fixed in a timely fashion or at all since the work is volunteer-based.
+Note that requesting something does not imply that something will be added or fixed in a timely fashion or at all since the work is volunteer-based.
 Furthermore, some sources may be impossible to do or prohibitively difficult to maintain.

 If you would like to see a request fulfilled and have the necessary skills to do so, consider contributing!
 Issues are up-for-grabs for any developer if there is no assigned user already.